ahoffer/osgi/01-bundle-lesson/karaf-commands.md

 2. `bundle:install file:/{bundle_folder}/{filename}`
 3. (Copy the JAR file to Karaf's `deploy` directory)

-- Preferred method installation is with the maven address
+- Preferred method installation is with the maven address because you can use `bundle:watch` to update the bundle (see below).
 - When a bundle is installed it is copied to a cache and is always loaded from the cache.

 #### Common bundle commands